Subcommittee on Emerging Gene and Cell Therapies

 Improving immune-based therapies for hematologic diseases is one of ASH’s research priorities.
 As the body of evidence continues to grow on the potential applications of these therapies, next-generation research must focus on the possible curative effects while also addressing the multiple challenges that still need to be overcome to ensure their optimal use.

-The Subcommittee on Emerging Gene and Cell Therapies (under the purview of the Committee on Scientific Affairs) identifies barriers in the application of immune-based therapies to both malignant and non-malignant hematologic diseases, determines ways ASH could play a role in overcoming such barriers, and if appropriate, makes recommendations to the Society.
+The Subcommittee on Emerging Gene and Cell Therapies, a subcommittee of the Committee on Scientific Affairs, identifies barriers in the application of immune-based therapies to both malignant and non-malignant hematologic diseases, determines ways ASH could play a role in overcoming such barriers, and if appropriate, makes recommendations to the Society.
 Specifically, the subcommittee aims to develop useful resources for the hematology community aimed at:

 · Understanding the state of the science as it relates to gene and cell therapies for the treatment of hematologic diseases.